-14. Dawson School Safety and Security Plan
+11. Davis Hill School Safety and Security Plan

-14.1.
+11.1.
 Access to School Building

-All doors will be locked during the school day.
-All visitors will be allowed entry by office personnel.

-All visitors must report to the office upon entry.
-Signs will be located at all entrances to alert visitors to this request.

-School volunteers will report to the office, sign in and wear an identification badge.

-Unscheduled visits to classrooms will be discouraged without authorization from school administration.
+- All doors will be locked during the school day.
+All visitors will be allowed entry by office personnel. - All visitors must report to the office upon entry.
+Signs will be located at all entrances to alert visitors to this request. - School volunteers will report to the office, sign in and wear an identification badge. - Unscheduled visits to classrooms will be discouraged without authorization from school administration.

-14.2.
+11.2.
 Safety in Classrooms

-Fire doors will be kept closed at all times.

-Evacuation plans will be clearly marked and routes to egress will be clear and accessible.

-Each classroom will have an individual monitoring system for students entering and leaving the room.

-Equipment including but not limited to television carts and pianos will be moved by staff only.

-Student daily attendance will be monitored at the start of each school day and parents of absent children will be notified.
+- Fire doors will be kept closed at all times. - Evacuation plans will be clearly marked and routes to egress will be clear and accessible. - Each classroom will have an individual monitoring system for students entering and leaving the room. - Student daily attendance will be monitored at the start of each school day and parents of absent children will be notified.

-14.3.
+11.3.
 Safety in Hallways

-Students are expected to walk at all times in the hallways.
-Running and "speed walking" are not allowed in order to maintain maximum safety.

-Teachers will be located in classroom doorways at arrival and dismissal to supervise hallway and classroom conduct.

-Groups of students (gym, art, and music classes) will be supervised by an adult when moving between classes.

-An adult will supervise all bus lines through the building, outside and on to the bus to insure safe loading.
+- Students are expected to walk at all times in the hallways.
+Running and "speed walking" are not allowed in order to maintain maximum safety. - Teachers will be located in classroom doorways at arrival and dismissal to supervise hallway and classroom conduct. - Groups of students (physical education, art, and music classes) will be supervised by an adult when moving between classes. - An adult will supervise all bus lines through the building, outside and on to the bus to insure safe loading.

-14.4.
+11.4.
 Safety on School Grounds